LadyKerr/gh-copilot-talk/renderatl/slides.md

 Long Short Term Memory were able to learn from data and generate text and started to revolutionize speech recognition and machine translation in the early 2000s.

 Then, in 2017, Google introduced Transformer models.
+Transformers were invented for a specific task: translate text from one language into another.
+They were able to translate text from one language to another with a high degree of accuracy.
+They were able to do this by understanding the context of a word in a sentence in relation to other words in the sentence.
+This is what makes transformers so powerful.

 These models were neural networks that were able to learn context, and find relationships between words in a sentence.
 This was a game changer in the world of NLP and the foundation for the LLMs we have today.

+Because of transformers, we can produce an image from text, produce audio from text, create videos from text, and even generate code from text.

 They are also called Foundation Models and they use attention or self attention to figure out the subtleties of language.
 This was revolutionary and everytime we search on Google, we are using a transformer model.

-Then in 2018, we got Generative Pre-trained Transformer 1 (GPT-1), the first large language model introduced by OPENAI that utilized Google's Transformer model.
+Then in 2018, we got the Generative Pre-trained Transformer 1 (GPT-1), the first large language model introduced by OPENAI that utilized Google's Transformer model.
 It had 117 million parameters which is like.

 Once transformers and GPT-1 came to the scene, things started to move pretty rapidly.
 In 2018, BERT was introduced by Google.
 Then in 2019, we got GPT-2, from OPEN-AI, then GPT-3 in 2020.
 GPT-3 had 175 billion parameters and was the largest LLM at the time.